Expect Sugar prices to trade sideways: Angel Commodities

 Outlook

-We expect sugar prices to trade sideways on reports of higher sugar production in UP and announcement of duty free imports of raw sugar.
-However, good demand from the stockists and bulk buyers during the coming festival season and summer season may support sugar prices.
+We expect sugar prices to trade sideways on good physical demand from the stockists and bulk buyers despite extending sugar stocks on traders.
+However, reports of higher sugar production in UP and announcement of duty free imports of raw sugar may keep the prices steady

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.